 Query: Hello doctor, I have PCOS.
 I want to know what happens to all these unreleased follicle eggs on ovaries?
 Why I have spotting after the period?
 And how can Yasmin help me?
 If it prevents ovulation so the number of follicle eggs would increase?
 What are the side effects once I get off Yasmin pills?
 C...
 Read Full »

 Most Popular Articles

-Do you have a question on Yasmin Pill or Birth Control Pills?Ask a Doctor Online
+Do you have a question on Side Effect Of Birth Control Pill or Hormonal Contraception?Ask a Doctor Online